minusobjects/Hum/README.md

 ### Background

 Hum will be a tool to mix sound via images: the RGB pixel data of a given image will modulate the volume of three sound files (one for each channel).
 My goal for this project is that it may be a fun and intuitive music-making tool for people without much musical experience (which would include myself).

 ### MVP

 Users will be able to:
 - Upload image and sound files.
 - Play/pause/stop the music.
+- **Addition:** Draw colors to the canvas to affect the sound.

 The app will:
 - Modulate sound via an image's RGB color data.